 About the Panel

-The Panel regulates takeover bids and other merger transactions (however effected) for companies which have their registered offices in the United Kingdom, the Channel Islands or the Isle of Man if any of their securities are admitted to trading on a regulated market in the United Kingdom or on any stock exchange in the Channel Islands or the Isle of Man.
-Its remit also extends to unlisted public companies and certain private companies which are resident in the United Kingdom, the Channel Islands or the Isle of Man.
+The Panel regulates takeover bids and other merger transactions (however effected) for companies which have their registered offices in the United Kingdom, the Channel Islands or the Isle of Man if any of their securities are admitted to trading on a regulated market or multilateral trading facility in the United Kingdom or on any stock exchange in the Channel Islands or the Isle of Man.
+Its remit also extends to other public companies and certain private companies which are resident in the United Kingdom, the Channel Islands or the Isle of Man.

 In certain circumstances the Panel also shares responsibility for the regulation of an offer with the takeover regulator in another Member State of the European Economic Area (a “Member State”) (for example, where the offeree company is registered in the United Kingdom and has its securities admitted to trading on a regulated market in another Member State but not on a regulated market in the United Kingdom).